CollinsMunene/gict_systems_interview/README.md

 git clone  https://github.com/CollinsMunene/gict_systems_interview/

-If running via visual studio, just Open the live server extension otherwise open the index.html file via any browser.
+You can open the index.html file via any browser.

+If running via visual studio:

+1) Open the live server extension